Tunica (biology): Botanical and related usages

-Zoological usages
+Anatomy usages

-As an anatomical or morphological reference in zoology, tunica has a range of applications to membranous structures in anatomy, including human anatomy.
+As an anatomical or morphological reference in anatomy, and zoology, tunica has a range of applications to membranous structures in anatomy, including human anatomy.
 Such structures are generally coverings or capsules of organs, but also may be linings of cavities.
 In some cases, such as the walls of macroscopic blood vessels, layers of the tissue of the walls, whether inner, intermediate, or outer, are called tunica of one kind or another.
 Examples follow, but neither the list nor the discussions are exhaustive.